De Sitter space-times in Entangled Relativity: Argument

+In what follows, we assume that $\L_{other}$ can be treated has a perturbation such that $\L_{other}=0$ in Eq. (\ref{eq:sumL}) at leading order.

-Hence, because the dilaton field freezes during the \textit{matter era} \cite{minazzoli:2014pr, minazzoli:2014pl}, and remains constant for $\mathcal{L}_m = T_\textrm{anomaly}$ in Eq. (\ref{eq:sceq}), the asymptotic behavior of entangled relativity when taking into account the quantum trace anomaly is the same as the one of general relativity in that case, as one can see from Eq. (\ref{eq:metric}--\ref{eq:noncons}).
-In particular one has the usual conservation equation for FLRW spacetimes in general relativity---that is $\dot{\rho}+3 H(\rho+p)=0$---such that, from the assumption that one has $\Lambda = T_\textrm{anomaly} = \mathcal{O}(H \Lambda_\textrm{QCD}^3)$ \cite{schutzhold:2002pl}, one deduces $\dot{\rho}_{m}+3 H \rho_{m}=-\dot{\Lambda}$ when radiation fields can safely be ignored \cite{borges:2005gr}---that is, at late times.
-The solution in that case has been found in \cite{borges:2005gr}, and it indeed tends to the de Sitter solution for $t \rightarrow \infty$.
-Hence, the de Sitter solution is indeed an asymptotic solution of entangled relativity, provided that one indeed has $\mathcal{L}_m= T_\textrm{anomaly} \propto H$ in Eq. (\ref{eq:sceq}).
+Because the dilaton field freezes and remains constant for $\mathcal{L}_m = T$ in Eq. (\ref{eq:sceq}) for a FLRW universe that is such that $H>0$, the asymptotic behavior of entangled relativity when taking into account the quantum trace anomaly in Eq. (\ref{eq:sumL}) is the same as the one of general relativity when taking into account the contribution from the quantum trace anomaly, as one can see from Eq. (\ref{eq:metric}--\ref{eq:noncons}).
+In particular, asymptotically, one has the usual conservation equation for FLRW spacetimes in general relativity \be \dot{\rho}+3 H(\rho+p)=0, \ee where $\rho$ and $p$ are the total energy density and pressure.
+Hence, from the assumption that one has $\Lambda = T_{anomaly} = \mathcal{O}(H \Lambda_\textrm{QCD}^3)$ \cite{schutzhold:2002pl}, one deduces that asymptotically, one has \cite{borges:2005gr} \be \dot{\rho}_{m}+3 H (\rho_{m}+p_m)=-\dot{\Lambda}, \ee where $m$ here stands for the dust and radiation fields only.
+The matter era solution in that case has been found in \cite{borges:2005gr}, and it indeed tends to the de Sitter solution for $t \rightarrow \infty$.